Mark T.

 Scholarship

 - Surprisingly few pieces of English literature were inspired by the Spanish Armada.
 One Latin example is a poem composed by Samuel Gott in the 1640’s and included in his Latin-language utopian novel Nova Solyma (“New Jerusalem”).
 The poem consists of three fragments of a heroic epic in Vergilian style, called the Philippica, supposedly written by a student studying literature in a school in this New Jerusalem.
 It is presented in the novel as an example of suitably uplifting poetry.
-Here (http://www.philological.bham.ac.uk/gott/) is the text and translation (with an introduction which describes the novel).
+Here is the text and translation (with an introduction which describes the novel).

-- Rapahel Thorius, Hymnus Tabaci ("Hymn to Tobacco" 1626) - In the 17th century tobacco was viewed as marihuana is today: some people thought it was evil; other thought it would cure anything.
+- Raphael Thorius, Hymnus Tabaci ("Hymn to Tobacco" 1626) - In the 17th century tobacco was viewed as marijuana is today: some people thought it was evil; other thought it would cure anything.
 This long poem by a London physician, Raphael Thorius, tells a mythological story about the discovery of tobacco (Bacchus found it in India), the many virtues of tobacco and what illnesses it can treat, and how to grow and cure tobacco.
 Thorius was a real fan and an inspiration for our time, when smoke-Nazis sadly infest the nation.
 The web site at the link contains the Latin text with English translation, introduction, and notes.

 - James Hume, Pantaleonis Vaticinia Satyra ("Pantaleon's Prophetic Satire" - 1633) -This short satire on contemporary French life was published in Rouen in 1633.
 It is edited at the link with an English translation and an introduction which includes the most complete biography of James Hume available to date.
+You may access a Swedish translation of this satire written by Weronika Pawlak at this link.

 - John Barclay in the history of the novel - a paper given at